Ian N Proops

 - E-mail: firstname.lastname@example.org

-Professor Proops works on Kant's theoretical philosophy (especially, the first Critique) and on History of Analytic Philosophy (especially, Frege, Russell, and Wittgenstein).
+He works on Kant's theoretical philosophy (especially, The Critique of Pure Reason) and on History of Analytic Philosophy (especially, Frege, Russell, and Wittgenstein).

 He has teaching interests in Early Modern Philosophy (especially Descartes and Leibniz), Hegel/German Idealism, Metaphysics, and the Philosophy of Language.

-Professor Proops is a founding editor of The Review of Symbolic Logic, where he handles submissions on the history of analytic philosophy, as well as a section-editor (in the same subfield) for Philosophy Compass.
+Professor Proops was for six years a founding editor of The Review of Symbolic Logic, where handled submissions on the history of analytic philosophy, and is currently serving as a section-editor (in the same subfield) for Philosophy Compass.

 He earned his B.A. in PPE and a B. Phil. (on Kant's Transcendental Idealism under the supervision of Ralph Walker) at Oxford.
 He went on to earn a Ph.D. from Harvard, where he wrote a disseration on Wittgenstein's Tractatus under the supervision of Warren Goldfarb, Richard Heck, and Charles Parsons.
 Before coming to Texas, he taught for ten years at the University of Michigan.